-4. Standard CV
+- Standard CV

-5. Standardized Test Scores
+- Standardized Test Scores

 - TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System) exam.
-International students who did not earn an undergraduate degree from an institution in which all instruction is conducted in English must take either the TOEFL or the IELTS and submit results from a date within two years of application. *Applicants must successfully achieve a minimum score of 100 on the TOEFL, IELTS scores must meet a minimum of 7.0.
-TOEFL code is 2161
+International students, who did not earn an undergraduate degree from an institution in which all instruction was conducted in English, must take either the TOEFL or the IELTS.
+Test results must be no more than two years old.
+Applicants must successfully achieve a minimum score of 100 on the TOEFL, and a minimum score of 7.0 in the IELTS.
+TOEFL code is 2161.

 - Three letters of recommendation written by teachers or professional colleagues, who are well positioned to comment on your intellectual strengths and professional promise.